Royal Caribbean uses AI to create personalized vacation music videos

 Miami-based Royal Caribbean created the AI tool to turn your memorable photos into musical and shareable works of art.
 The company identified 10 moods, including happy/joyful, dramatic/stormy, cozy/warm/safe, proud/ambitious, sad/reflective, exploring/curious, energetic/intense, relaxed/peaceful, romantic/sensitive, and courageous/adventurous.

 The machine-learned AI is powered by music theory developed by the Berklee College of Music, which collaborated in the creation of SoundSeeker.
-The AI analyzes the images based on color, landscape, backdrop, emotion, body language, and facial expression and then crafts a shareable and one-of-a kind soundtrack.The customized tracks take inspiration from a wide variety of music, including 90s hip-hop, rock, modern and electronic dance music.
+The AI analyzes the images based on color, landscape, backdrop, emotion, body language, and facial expression and then crafts a shareable and one-of-a kind soundtrack.The customized tracks take inspiration from a wide variety of music, including ’90s hip-hop, rock, modern, and electronic dance music.
 Fans can follow along on Royal Caribbean’s social channels, and by searching #SoundSeeker.

 Over more than a year, Royal Caribbean teamed up with its agency, MullenLowe; experts from Berklee College of Music; and technologists from around the world to create the song generator.

-Berklee leveraged music theory for the tool to match music to photos, accounting for pitch, tempo, and instrumental combinations, among others.
-The contributors from Berklee’s Institute for Creative Entrepreneurship (BerkleeICE) — an on-campus initiative that promotes entrepreneurialism in part by engaging Berklee students and faculty with emerging creative technologies — included electronic production and design chair Michael Bierylo, associate professors Ben Hogue and Michael Sweet, and assistant professor Jean-Luc Cohen.
+Berklee leveraged music theory for the tool to match music to photos, accounting for pitch, tempo, and instrumental combinations, among other qualities.
+The contributors from Berklee’s Institute for Creative Entrepreneurship (BerkleeICE) — an on-campus initiative that promotes entrepreneurialism in part by engaging Berklee students and faculty with emerging creative technologies — included electronic production and design chair Michael Bierylo, associate professors Ben Hogue and Michael Sweet, and assistant professor Jean-Luc Sinclair.

-“We were excited to work with Royal Caribbean International on this new technological innovation, and in the process, redefine what creative collaboration means,” said Panos Panay, Berklee vice president for innovation and strategy and managing director of BerkleeICE, in a statement.
+“We were excited to work with Royal Caribbean International on this new technological innovation, and in the process redefine what creative collaboration means,” said Panos Panay, Berklee vice president for innovation and strategy and managing director of BerkleeICE, in a statement.
 “The work of BerkleeICE expands our students’ definition of what can be accomplished with music education by pushing the boundaries of creative expression utilizing technology.
 By harnessing AI to develop customized soundtracks for treasured memories, together we have created a new way for people to share their experiences with one another.”

 Royal Caribbean used Google’s TensorFlow tech to train the AI for more than 600 hours to match hundreds of music tracks with 10,000 photos categorized into 10 different moods.That resulted in 2.5 million combinations possible.
 Over time, as people submit more images for music videos, the AI will get better.
 The program will judge whether it did a good job based on whether the users keep coming back to the video.